uvrajanshuman/Spring-Core/src/main/java/com/refstash/externalizing_configurations/README.md

 The `Environment` interface provides a powerful way to access properties and profiles.
 It allows you to programmatically access configuration values, which can be particularly useful for dynamic scenarios.

-Example: Fetching database configurations from the "app.properties" file and linking them to the DataSourceConfig class through the Environment interface.
+Example: Fetching database configurations from the **app.properties** file and linking them to the DataSourceConfig class through the Environment interface.
 ```java
 @Configuration
 @PropertySource("classpath:app.properties")